Medieval Timing Technique

 What firdaria are

-Firdaria (singular: firdar, from the Arabic firdar meaning 'single,' 'one') are a medieval predictive technique that maps a person's life onto a fixed sequence of planetary chapters.
+Firdaria (singular: firdar) are a medieval timing technique that maps a person's life onto a fixed sequence of planetary chapters.
 Each chapter, or major period, runs for a specific number of years and is governed by one of the seven traditional planets or one of the lunar nodes.
-Within each major period, sub-periods cycle through the remaining planets and add a secondary layer of influence.
+Planetary major periods subdivide into seven planetary sub-periods that add a secondary layer of influence.

 Firdaria tell you what chapter of your life you are in right now.
 They do not predict specific events.
 They describe the background climate against which the events of your life play out.